mhmabry/cucumberTable/README.md

-I've used multiline tables in my text editor (Emacs) and its format is similar to the Gherkin tables, but will the addition of row separators.
+I've used multiline tables in my text editor (Emacs) and its format is similar to the Gherkin tables, but with the addition of row separators.
 Here is an example format that I use and serves as the input format support by this table converter program.